ros2/ros1_bridge/README.md

 If all is well, the output should contain `example_interfaces.srv.AddTwoInts_Response(sum=3)`

 ### Parametrizing Quality of Service
-An advantage or ROS 2 over ROS 1 is the possibility to define different Quality of Service settings per topic.
+An advantage of ROS 2 over ROS 1 is the possibility to define different Quality of Service settings per topic.
-The parameter bridge optionally allows for this as well:
+The parameter bridge optionally allows for this as well.
 For some topics, like `/tf_static` this is actually required, as this is a latching topic in ROS 1.
 In ROS 2 with the `parameter_bridge`, this requires that topic to be configured as such: